Amourspirit/python-scriptmerge/README.rst

-stickytape: Convert Python packages into a single script
+scriptmerge: Convert Python packages into a single script
 ========================================================

-Stickytape can be used to convert a Python script and any Python modules it depends on into a single-file Python script.
+scriptmerge can be used to convert a Python script and any Python modules it depends on into a single-file Python script.
 There are likely better alternatives depending on what you're trying to do.
 For instance: